the-argus/fishing/README.md

 If you don't use Nix, then `rm -rf nix flake.nix flake.lock .envrc`.

-If your editor does not use editorconfig for clang-format, remove those dotfiles.
+If your editor does not use editorconfig or clang-format, remove those dotfiles.

 If you don't plan on building for web, `rm -rf emscripten` and delete the contents of the `.wasi, .emscripten => {` case in the `build.zig.